 From the first harnessing of economies of scale to the introduction of the assembly line, the search for new efficiencies has always been at the heart of manufacturing.
 Today, the greatest new gains come from the innovative combination of hardware and software.
 In particular, robotics has revolutionized manufacturing, allowing for greater output from fewer workers.

 Still, there are plenty more gains to be realized.
-To better understand the potential and how you can harness it for your business, we’ve highlighted six important ways that machine learning is impacting manufacturing.
+To better understand the potential and how you can harness it for your business, we’ve highlighted 6 key ways that machine learning will impact manufacturing in 2019.

 1. Revamp Quality Control

 You’ve likely seen plenty of clips showing workers sifting through products whizzing by on an assembly line, looking for flaws.
 This is overwhelming and exhausting work, and you probably wonder how anyone can maintain the focus necessary to find small flaws for hours at a time.